KULeuven-Diepenbeek/osc-course/content/appendix/installing.md

 * If you are already using Linux on your laptop, you can skip steps 1-4 below, but make sure you do steps 5-6!
 * If you are using MacOS, you should still install VirtualBox.
 Even though MacOS also runs on a flavor of UNIX, they are not fully compatible.
 * If you are using MacOS 11 (Big Sur) on a M1 Apple architecture (ARM64 - click on "apple" - "about": does "Chip" say "Apple M1"?), then you're out of luck.
 VirtualBox does not run under the M1 chip, but QEmu does.
 See https://www.sevarg.net/2021/01/09/arm-mac-mini-and-boinc/ - although beware and follow it at your own risk!
+* If you are using Windows **and have a bit more experience**, you can also install the WSL (Windows Subsystem for Linux) instead of VirtualBox.
+See https://docs.microsoft.com/en-us/windows/wsl/install for a tutorial.
+This is only recommended for students who know what they are doing though!

 ## Recipe for installing the OSC virtual machine